Hi, I'm Dr. Tiamat Warda

 (and that's Inka).

-Further, I am conducting research funded by Aktion Mensch and carried out by the Assistance Dog Foundation that aims to provide assistance dog schools and relevant stakeholders with data concerning the current realities and needs of assistance dog professionals with disabilities.
+I am also conducting research funded by Aktion Mensch and carried out by the Assistance Dog Foundation that aims to provide data on current realities and needs of assistance dog professionals with disabilities.

 Previously, in a Strategic Partnership concerned with developing a curriculum for assistance dog professionals, I worked as a research consultant.
 This was an EU-programme and part of an Erasmus+ grant from the Federal Ministry for Education in Germany, funded by the European Union.